A Map to Mastery: How Agentic AI Personalizes Learning

 From Data to Mastery

 Higher education already collects enormous amounts of information about students.
-The challenge is turning that information into meaningful insight.
+The challenge has always been turning that information into meaningful insight.

 For students, that means they are no longer navigating their education without a map.

-Rakshith Subramanyam is Chief Product Officer at Axio Education.
+Rakshith Subramanyam is the VP of Product and AI Research at Axio Education.